TN 34 (04-18)

 Even if the claimant receives electronic payment, emphasize to the claimant that we do not mail checks to another address once it is at the FO and we return all checks to Treasury after the 7th business day after the check delivery date.

 Create and maintain a record of all approved cases, including:

 The FO may use a modified version of the Miscellaneous Money Control Record (MMRC), see exhibit GN 02401.050E in this section.

 Designate a controlling official to receive the checks and match them against the master list to prevent unauthorized additions or deletions.
 If there is an assigned person as a backup, that employee should control the checks only when the controlling official is out of the office.

 Establish a separate control on each check received on an MMCR.
 The FO may use a photocopy of the exhibit GN 02401.050E in this section, or an FO version of the form.
 For privacy reasons, an FO version of the form must contain information for only one claimant.

 Keep checks in a secure cabinet.
 The employee releasing the check to the payee must initial the MMCR and have the payee sign the MMCR.

 Determine if the claimant has been able to establish a new mailing address.

 Annotate the receipt number on the FO remittance log when returning a check to Treasury.

-NDRED is an acceptable storage repository so once the files are scanned into it (and verified that they have been uploaded properly), the actual paper file may be destroyed as there is no need to retain the hardcopy.
+The FO may maintain the MMCR for 3 years from the date of the check, or utilize NDRED, which is an acceptable storage repository.
+Once the files are scanned into it (and verified that they have been uploaded properly), the actual paper file may be destroyed as there is no need to retain the hardcopy.